t3-innovation-network/ocf-collab.github.io/index.md

 ## Phase 3: Pilot with new functionality.

-Current development of the service will be under the umbrella of the T3 Network of Networks into early 2022 when the service will be taken to Web scale.
+Current development of the service will be under the umbrella of the <a href="https://github.com/OCF-Collab/ocf-collab.github.io/blob/master/index.md">T3 Network of Networks</a> into early 2022 when the service will be taken to Web scale.